Clopton Lloyd-Jones: Early life

-He was born in Hanwood, Shropshire, the younger son of Charles Lloyd Jones (1828-1901), who was known as the squire of Hanwood, about three miles from Shrewsbury.
+He was born in Hanwood, Shropshire, the younger son of Charles Lloyd Jones (1828–1901), who was known as the squire of Hanwood, about three miles from Shrewsbury.
 Like his father, his name was not hyphenated on his birth certificate; while commonly named as Lloyd-Jones in newspaper reports, he was also at other times named as C.A.L.
 Jones, rarely Clopton Jones.

 He studied at Trent College, where he was a boarder at the 1871 census, and was being reported as Lloyd-Jones by the time he left in 1875.
 He was one of two senior pupils who passed "Satisfied" at the Cambridge University Local Examinations of Christmas 1874 but he did not enter university.

 Football career

 School

-Lloyd-Jones had been in the football XI at Trent College where he played against Nottingham Forest and was described as the outstanding player on the field.
+Lloyd-Jones had been in the football XI at Trent College where he played against Nottingham Forest and was described as an outstanding player on the field.
 He also won two athletics cups at the school sports in 1875.
 He was described in the Trent College Magazine that year as "A wonderful goal getter, being fast, and able to kick in any position".